-Cats eating dry cat food are more likely to be dehydrated and maybe pre-dispositioned to constipation for this reason.
+Cats eating dry cat food are more likely to be dehydrated and maybe predisposed to constipation for this reason.

 Constipation can also happen whenever the bowels aren’t moving correctly for whatever reason.
 For example, stress, inflammatory bowel disease, allergies, nerve problems, and even some cancers can affect the bowels’ movement.

 Some chronic diseases can also result in constipation.
-For instance, kidney diseases, diabetes, and hyperthyroidism will all cause constipation.
-Some physical injuries can cause constipation as well, including any damage to the anal sacs.
+For instance, kidney diseases, diabetes, and hypothyroidism can all cause constipation.
+It could also develop after a successful treatment of hyperthyroidism.1 Some physical injuries can cause constipation as well, including any damage to the nerves that control the intestinal movements or the anal sacs.

 Some cats may purposefully not poop for one reason or another.
 This can be the result of stress.
 Pain from arthritis or anal gland issues can also make a cat refuse to use the litter box, resulting in constipation.
 Cancers can cause pain as well, even if they don’t directly affect the bowels.